civictechdc/civictechdc-website/README.md

-# Code for DC Website
+# Civic Tech DC Website

 Welcome!
-This is the repository for the website for Code for DC.
+This is the repository for the website for Civic Tech DC.
 It is a static site built with [Jekyll](https://jekyllrb.com/).
 It is mostly HTML, Javascript, and CSS.

 ## Getting Started